 In limited circumstances, an electronic listing of resident electors is available from the Electoral Commission (provided the criteria of section 114 of the Electoral Act 1993 is met).
-An application form is required to be completed, and these are available upon request direct from the Electoral Commission.
-The contact person is Ben Cline on (04) 806 3560.
+An application form is required to be completed and can be obtained by emailing a request to data@elections.govt.nz.
+A fee of \$455.50 applies.